metaplex-foundation/umi/docs/serializers.md

 Whether we are sending data to the blockchain or reading from it, serialization is a big part of the process.
 The serialization logic may vary from one program to another and, whilst Borsh serialization is the most popular choice for Solana programs, it is not the only one.

 Umi helps with this by providing a flexible and extensible serialization framework that allows you to build your own serializers.
-Namely it includes:
+Namely, it includes:
-- A generic `Serializer<From, To = From>` type that represents a object that can serialize `From` into a `Uint8Array` and deserialize a `Uint8Array` into a `To` which defaults to `From`.
+- A generic `Serializer<From, To = From>` type that represents an object that can serialize `From` into a `Uint8Array` and deserialize a `Uint8Array` into a `To` which defaults to `From`.
 - A bunch of serializer helpers that map and transform serializers into new serializers.
 - A set of baked-in serializers that can be used to serialize common types.
 - Last but not least, a `SerializerInterface` that provides a set of primitive serializers that can be used to build more complex ones.